 End users should be taught to identify common social engineering attacks, and how to report them.

 Executives should be taught why cybersecurity is critical to the business, and how they can expect to see it deliver ROI.

 HOW TO IMPLEMENT

-The most important step here is to identify the security skills and knowledge needed by each operational function, and perform a gap analysis.
+The most important step here is to identify the security skills and knowledge needed by each operational function and perform a gap analysis.
 This should be used to design and deliver an initial program of security awareness training.
-Beyond this, there should be a standard process to ensure new hires are educated in their security responsibilities, and all staff receive regular top-up training.
-Many organizations choose to implement with customized benchmarks.
+Beyond this, there should be a standard process to ensure new hires are educated in their security responsibilities, and all staff receives regular top-up training.
+Many organizations choose to implement customized benchmarks.

 18. Application Software Security

 “Manage the security life cycle of all in-house developed and acquired software in order to prevent, detect, and correct security weaknesses.”